 hypocrisy of modern civilization, the illusion of freedom, the commodification

-critique, are not cynical.
+the criticism, are not cynical.
 They carry a quiet faith in

 consciousness, a belief that art can still awaken consciousness.
 Today, as he